mugizico/JustaPage/README.md

 }
 ```

-Keep the "intro" div as a real number, not as auto.
-This will prevent jumping around when scrolling past the navigation div.
+*Keep the height of the "intro" div as a real number, not as auto.
+This will prevent jumping around when scrolling past the navigation div.*

 ```html
 #intro {